RastreatorTeam/rastreator/README.md

     - persistence
     - privilege escalation
 - tag (required): Another way to classify queries.
 Also needed to compute statistics.
 Valid values (choose one):
-    - analysis: Analysis queries provide results to analyse.
+    - analysis: queries provide results to analyse.
-    - attack: Attack queries provide results with information to perform an attack as the next step.
+    - attack: queries provide results with information to perform an attack as the next step.
-    - issue: Issue queries provide results pointing to a vulnerability or an incorrect configuration, but also can be used to perform an attack as the next step.
+    - issue: queries provide results pointing to a vulnerability or an incorrect configuration, but also can be used to perform an attack as the next step.
 - description (required): Summary of the query purpose.
 - reference (optional): List of external URLs with information related to the query.
 - nextsteps (optional): List of recommended next steps or tasks for a Red and Blue Team.